Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions

-To test the sensitivity of the EMA to critical signals, we construct event ensembles with and without critical fluctuations using the Ultra-relativistic Quantum Molecular Dynamics (UrQMD) and Critical Monte Carlo (CMC) models.
-The UrQMD model incorporates all essential noncritical dynamics of relativistic heavy-ion collisions, including collective flow effects.
-In contrast, CMC generates particle momenta via Lévy random walks, producing momentum-space fluctuations with fractal criticality~\cite{WuJ-2021,WuJ-PRC,NA49-2}.
+To test the sensitivity of the EMA to critical signals, we construct event samples with and without critical fluctuations using the UrQMD and CMC models.
+The UrQMD model incorporates all essential noncritical dynamics of relativistic heavy-ion collisions, including collective flow effects~\cite{urqmd01,urqmd02}.
+In contrast, CMC generates particle momenta via Lévy random walks, producing momentum-space fluctuations with fractal criticality~\cite{WuJ-2021,WuJ-PRC,WangR}.